Classifying-sports-fans/classifying-sports-fans/README.md

 Research Questions/Problem: Based on self-described fandom alone, some groups, like women, are potentially an untapped market that is not marketed towards.
 How can we predict different fan activities based on self-reported fandom and demographic variables?
 What is the likelihood of certain fan behaviors and activities based on self-described fandom and demographic variables?

+#### Stakeholders:
-Stakeholders: Streaming Services (Hulu, Roku, Amazon, etc.), TV Networks (Fox, ABC/ESPN), Gambling Companies (DraftKings, FanDuel, Fanatics), Sports Teams, and Sports Organizations (NFL, NHL, NBA, etc.)
+Streaming Services (Hulu, Roku, Amazon, etc.), TV Networks (Fox, ABC/ESPN), Gambling Companies (DraftKings, FanDuel, Fanatics), Sports Teams, and Sports Organizations (NFL, NHL, NBA, etc.)

-Key Performance Indicators (KPIs):
+#### Key Performance Indicators (KPIs):

-- how well our model predicts fan activites (going to a game, betting, etc.) based off self-described fandom.
+The accuracy of our model predicting fan activites (going to a game, betting, etc.) based off particular demographic data and self-described fandom.

 ### Modeling Approach: